• Skip to main content

 Gear restrictions: Since the 1980s, the Council has also implemented other measures to reduce crab bycatch in groundfish fisheries.
 Gillnets for groundfish are prohibited to prevent ghost fishing and bycatch of non-target species.
 Groundfish pots are required to have biodegradable panels and tunnel openings of a limited size to reduce incidental catch and ghost fishing from lost gear.
 Additionally, the use of bottom trawl gear is prohibited for vessels targeting pollock in the Bering Sea, to reduce crab and halibut bycatch, and a trawl sweep modification is required for vessels participating in the Bering Sea and GOA flatfish fisheries, to raise the trawl sweep off the seafloor and reduce unobserved mortality of crab.

-Staff contact is Sam Cunningham.
+Staff contact is Anita Kroska.

 Resources